alexmcpherson/alexmcpherson.github.io/_posts/2015-04-25-hard-thing-about-hard-things-review.md

 title: "Book Review: The Hard Thing About Hard Things"
 modified:
 categories: ['tech', 'reviews', 'books']
-excerpt: I read "The Hard Thing About Hard Thigns" by Ben Horowitz so you don't have to.
+excerpt: I read "The Hard Thing About Hard Things" by Ben Horowitz so you don't have to.
 tags: ['code']
 image:
   feature: